Optical disc packaging: Jewel case

-A jewel CD case is a compact disc case that has been used since the compact disc was first released in 1982.
+A jewel case is a compact disc case that has been used since the compact disc was first released in 1982.
 It is a three-piece plastic case, measuring 142 × 125 × 10 mm, a volume of 177.5 cm3, which usually contains a compact disc along with the liner notes and a back card.
 Two opposing transparent halves are hinged together to form the casing, the back half holding a media tray that grips the disc by its hole.
 All three parts are made of injection-moulded polystyrene.

+Around 1993, there was a general shift to the tray being made of clear plastic instead of black or coloured.

 The front lid contains two, four, or six tabs to keep any liner notes in place.
 The liner notes typically will be a 120 × 120 mm booklet, or a single 242 × 120 mm leaf folded in half.
 In addition, there is usually a back card, 150 × 118 mm, underneath the media tray and visible through the clear back, often listing the track names, studio, copyright data and other information.
 The back card is folded into a flattened "U" shape, with the sides being visible along the ends (often referred to as the spine) of the case.
 The ends usually have the name of the release and the artist, and often label or catalogue information printed on them, and are designed to be visible when the case is stored vertically, 'book-style', on shelves.

 The rear media tray snaps into the back cover and is responsible for securing the CD.
 This is achieved by a central circular hub of spring-loaded teeth that grip and effectively suspend the disc above the tray surface, preventing the recording surface from being scratched.

 The jewel case is the standard case used by the majority of manufacturers and it is the most common type of case found in record and movie stores.
 Jewel cases are occasionally used for DVDs, but generally not for those that contain major film releases.
-Blank Blu-ray Disc media is also most commonly sold in standard-width jewel cases.
+Blank Blu-ray media is also most commonly sold in standard-width jewel cases.